Hostages safe after Texas synagogue standoff; captor dead | Law-Order

 “He was just all over the map.
 He was pretty irritated and the more irritated he got, he'd make more threats, like I'm the guy with the bomb.
 If you make a mistake, this is all on you.'
 And he'd laugh at that,” she said.
 “He was clearly in extreme distress.”
 Francis, who grew up near Colleyville, tuned in after she read about the hostage situation.
 She said it sounded like the man was talking to the police department on the phone, with the rabbi and another person trying to help with the negotiations.

-Colleyville, a community of about 26,000 people, is about 15 miles (23 kilometers) northeast of Fort Worth.
-The synagogue is nestled among large houses in a leafy residential neighbourhood that includes several churches, a middle and elementary school and a horse farm.
+Colleyville, a community of about 26,000 people, is about 15 miles (23 km) northeast of Fort Worth.
+The synagogue is nestled among large houses in a leafy residential neighborhood that includes several churches, a middle and elementary school and a horse farm.

 Congregation Beth Israel is led by Rabbi Charlie Cytron-Walker, who has been there since 2006 as the synagogue's first full-time rabbi.
-He has worked to bring a sense of spirituality, compassion and learning to the community, according to his biography, and he loves welcoming everyone, including LGBT people, into the congregation.
+He has worked to bring a sense of spirituality, compassion and learning to the community, according to his biography on the temple's website, and he loves welcoming everyone, including LGBT people, into the congregation.

+Anna Salton Eisen, a founder and former president of the synagogue, said the congregation has about 140 members and Cytron-Walker has worked hard to build interfaith relationships in the community, including doing pulpit swaps and participating in a community peace walk.
+She described Saturday's events as “surreal”.

 The standoff had prompted increased security in other places, including New York City, where police said that they had increased their presence “at key Jewish institutions” out of an abundance of caution.

-Siddiqui earned advanced degrees from Brandeis University and the Massachusetts Institute of Technology before she was sentenced in 2010 to 86 years in prison on charges that she assaulted and shot at U.S. Army officers after being detained in Afghanistan two years earlier.
+Aafia Siddiqui earned advanced degrees from Brandeis University and the Massachusetts Institute of Technology before she was sentenced in 2010 to 86 years in prison on charges that she assaulted and shot at US Army officers after being detained in Afghanistan two years earlier.

 The punishment sparked outrage in Pakistan among political leaders and her supporters, who viewed her as victimised by the American criminal justice system.